 Highdown School Sixth Form is large enough to offer an extensive range of vocational and more traditionally academic courses.
 We ensure that there is good progression from our pre-16 curriculum.
-Level 2 courses in the Sixth Form support students who may need to gain qualifications in Mathematics or English as well as BTECs.
-These courses then progress to Level 3 for the students who are successful on this route.
+Students are supported with the chance to retake GCSEs in Mathematics and English Language alongside their Level 3 subjects.
+We also offer extra qualifications such as an AS in Mathematical Studies and the EPQ.